-I have lost count how many times my girls have lost their pe kits!
-I always ask them to bring it home on a Friday to wash.
-Or you can swap it over for clean when your collecting or dropping off.
+I have lost count of how many times my girls have lost their pe kits!
+So I always ask them to bring it home on a Friday to wash.
+Or you can swap it over for clean when you are collecting or dropping it off.

-Some school require the children to have an outdoor PE kit too, usually, these joggers/gym leggings and a warm zip through top or hooded jumper and outdoor trainers.
+Some schools require the children to have an outdoor PE kit too, usually, these joggers/gym leggings and a warm zip through the top or hooded jumper and outdoor trainers.

 Packed Lunch Box/Bag- I would highly recommend you have a few of these; they don’t always make it home!
-Another one of my favourite tips is lunch box icepacks, these work brilliant in the insulated lunch bags at keeping the kids’ lunch nice and fresh!
+Another of my favourite tips is lunch box icepacks, which work brilliantly in the insulated lunch bags to keep the kids’ lunch nice and fresh!

-Coat – I would definatly recommend choosing a dark coloured coat, black or navy are good a good choice.
-Those little cloakrooms sometimes coats end up on the floor and you don’t want to be washing a pale coloured coat every night!
+Coat – I would definitely recommend choosing a dark coloured coat, black or navy is a good choice.
+Those little cloakrooms sometimes coats end up on the floor, and you don’t want to be washing a pale coloured coat every night!

 Hat, gloves, and scarf for winter.